Component Types

 Bag

 A container for storing and drawing components randomly.
 Players drag pieces into a bag on the table, then draw one at a time or shuffle the contents.
 During play you can add and remove its contents freely.
+A single front color tints the bag (there's no back face).

 Spinner